smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 PROJECT_ID=XXX  # Replace with your Project's ID

 # bucket name
-BUCKET_NAME=XXX # Replace with your Project's name
+BUCKET_NAME=XXX # Use your Project's name as it should be unique

-REGION=europe-west1
+REGION=europe-west1 # Choose your region https://cloud.google.com/storage/docs/locations#available_locations

 set_project:
   -@gcloud config set project ${PROJECT_ID}